ChooseWhy Choose This Program?

-As a field environmental studies seeks to understand the interrelationships of natural phenomena and social structures, systems, and institutions that govern society.
+As a field, environmental studies seeks to understand the interrelationships of natural phenomena and social structures, systems, and institutions that govern society.
 To do so, it must engage in the scholarship of particular disciplines, as well as in the scholarship of integration.
-Environmental Studies students take courses grounded in critical social theory, such as Political Ecology and Environmental Justice, just as they also engage with economic theories of the environment, and physical and biological sciences.
-Environmental Studies courses encourage students to think critically about pressing environmental problems, while also advocating for political and social change.
+Environmental studies students take courses grounded in critical social theory, such as Political Ecology and Environmental Justice, just as they also engage with economic theories of the environment, and physical and biological sciences.
+Environmental studies courses encourage students to think critically about pressing environmental problems, while also advocating for political and social change.
+Learn More

 DoWhat Will You Do?

 Goucher environmental studies majors address environmental problems at a local level, including in the City of Baltimore, as well as those on a global scale.
 To do so, many students conduct internships with organizations such as Food & Water Watch, Black Yield Institute, and the National Aquarium.
 Moreover, students often choose to study abroad with the semester-long program at the Monteverde Institute in Costa Rica, or with the three-week intensive course abroad Spanish and Environmental Studies in Ecuador and the Galápagos.

 Full-Time & Half-Time Faculty

 Emily Billo, Associate Professor of Environmental Studies: Political ecology, environment and development, feminist epistemology and methodology, Latin America

 Peggy Eppig, Lecturer in Environmental Studies: Environmental History and Sustainable Agriculture

 Anna Jozwick, Assistant Professor of Biology: Microbiology and symbiosis

 Germán Mora, Professor of Environmental Studies: Biogeochemistry, climate change, water/soil quality